 What advice do you have for someone who wants to get their first programming job but they don’t have the time or money for a CS degree?

 Businesses are looking for reasons to trust in your ability, so don’t be shy about putting your work out in public view.
 Create a GitHub account to showcase your projects, then you can sign-post potential employers to it.
 Another option is to create a blog and write about your work.
 For example, I made a few small projects that demonstrated my abilities in building web apps, which came in handy during interviews.

 Prepare for technical interviews with Algo Expert- "NOCS" gets you 15% off.

 Can you tell us what an average day looks like for you just now?
 What are you working on and what is your lifestyle like?

 My average day involves client work which is a mix of developing a UI kit for react.js apps and Wordpress websites.
 I’m also working on some SaaS product ideas, but these aren’t live at the time of writing this.

 Have you ever had imposter syndrome and if so, how have you dealt with it?

 I think some developers trigger imposter syndrome in others with bikeshedding about other’s code or tooling etc, so encountering that early in your coding journey can be quite off putting.
 My advice is to be nice, stay calm, and if it helps with your imposter syndrome then dedicate some time into learning about areas that you feel less sure about.
-I particularly enjoyed learning about the history of computers as to build a mental narrative of why we’re here with these tools, but it may make you insufferable company with people who aren’t interested in this.
+I particularly enjoyed learning about the history of computers so as to build a mental narrative of why we’re here with these tools, but it may make you an insufferable person to people who aren’t interested in this.